 Brief Description of Services Offered

 Tarleton State University’s commitment to providing excellence in higher education for the citizens of Texas is clearly expressed in its mission statement.
 Tarleton’s allegiance to its primary customer, the student, manifests itself in the vigor with which Tarleton faculty and staff strive each day to operate in fidelity to its institutional purpose.
-The mission statement and goals may be referenced in the university’s strategic plan (Strategic Plan: FY 2009- FY 2011).
+The mission statement and goals may be referenced in the university’s strategic plan.

-Statement of Tarleton’s customer service principles, goals, objectives, and standards for wait times, complaint handling, and other related university functions.
+Statement of Tarleton’s customer service principles, goals, objective. and standards for wait time complaint handling, and other related university functions.

 In order to ensure that the Tarleton of reality matches the Tarleton described in its planning documents, a comprehensive system of assessment is in place.
 This system includes quantitative as well as qualitative methodologies.
 The results of all University departmental/programmatic assessments are available to the public either in hard copy on campus or via Tarleton’s web site.

 One way Tarleton assesses and indeed perpetuates its effectiveness is by providing students with the means to express concerns and complaints about their experience at the University.
-This provision is university-wide via: Academic Affairs, Enrollment and Information Management, Student Affairs, Finance and Administration, Advancement and External Relations, Tarleton-Central Texas, the Office of the President, and the Office of the Customer Service Representative.
+This provision is university-wide via: Academic Affairs, Enrollment and Information Management, Student Affairs, Finance and Administration, Institutional Advancement, Tarleton-Central Texas, the Office of the President, and the Office of the Customer Service Representative.

 Tarleton’s overriding customer service goal is to create a culture of excellence for its students.
 This goal is reflected in, among other things, how the university deals with student concerns and complaints.
 Expediting complaint resolution in a timely manner is a high priority for Tarleton.
 The timeliness and effectiveness with which complaints are addressed is considered a measure of institutional effectiveness and it figures prominently in the performance evaluations of all Tarleton employees.